branzanger/CSE15L-LabReports/lab1.md

 bash: cd: lecture1/messages/en-us.txt: Not a directory [user@sahara ~]$
 ```
-The working directory was /home.
+The working directory was /home.\
-The output was an error as cd (change directory) only works on directories and\
+The output was an error as cd (change directory) only works on directories and \
 is used to navigate through different directories

+### ls